 Oystercatcher's ready to go - if we could just figure out the hydraulic steering, she'd be ready to take us out again.

-On another hike - Marble River - we enjoyed the big trees.
+Marble River - we enjoyed the big trees.
 The really big ones were all hollow - evidently burned after hurricane-force winds blew through and created deadfall that eventually caught fire and burned.
 I'd bet Canadians can't get natural disaster insurance policies on their houses in this area.

 Looking straight up the charred remnant of a massive cedar.